 Due to such heavy human and economic losses, in December 2015, the United Nations General Assembly designated 5 November as World Tsunami Awareness Day to promote a global culture of tsunami awareness.
 At its fourth edition, 2019 World Tsunami Awareness Day promotes Target (d) of the “Sendai Seven Campaign” which focuses on reducing disaster damage to critical infrastructure and disruption of basic services.

 Here is a list of cities that were majorly devastated the Worst Tsunamis in History:

 North Pacific Coast- Tohoku, Japan-2011

-On March 11, 2011, a 9.0-magnitude earthquake hit the Tohoku region of Japan triggering tsunamis as high as 9.8 feet high.
+On March 11, 2011, a 9.0-magnitude earthquake hit the Tohoku region of Japan triggering tsunamis as high as 9.8 feet.
 It was the largest earthquake to have ever hit the country and the fourth largest earthquake ever recorded.
-Sweeping over the east coast of Japan, this powerful tsunami was traveling 800km per hour.
+Sweeping over the east coast of Japan, this powerful tsunami was travelling 800km per hour.
 It killed more than 18,000 people, with 9,522 missing and 2,409 injured.
 In addition to that, the waves also set off radioactive leaks at the Fukushima Daiichi nuclear power plant and led to a nuclear emergency.
 Approximately 452,000 people were relocated to shelters, and still, remain displaced from their destroyed homes.

 Lisbon, Portugal- 1755